kyle-strachan/family-tree/README.md

 ## Features
 * Insert and update individuals
 * Create parent-to-child and spouse-spouse relationships
+* Option to apply parent-child relationship to spouse
+* Remove a spouse-spouse relationship without impacting parent-child relationships
 * Display the family tree
+* Ability to update names and birthdates
 * Inquirer-based CLI with validated inputs
 * Case-insensitive index by name search